Writer and podcaster Madison Griffiths discusses agency, choice and abortion as part of M/OTHER's free Soapbox Series.

 Featuring

 Madison Griffiths is an author, artist and producer.
-Her debut book Tissue, forthcoming with Ultimo Press, is a boldly poetic meditation on abortion and what it has the power to represent.
-She is the co-producer of Tender, a podcast that tracks the journey of individuals as they decide to leave an a...
+Her debut book Tissue (Ultimo Press) was released in 2022, and is a boldly poetic meditation on abortion and what it has the power to represent.
+She is the co-producer of Tender, a podcast that tracks the journey of individuals as they decide to ...
 Read more